 This manual describes the Common Assembly Language/32 (CAL/32).
 Chapter 1 is an introduction to the basic concepts of the assembler, central processing unit (CPU) and main memory.
-Also described are the instruction formats for 16and machines, as well as variations in the formats.
-Chapter 2 introduces assembly language symbolic representation describes symbolic values.
+Also described are the instruction formats for 16- and 32-bitmachines, as well as variations in the formats.
+Chapter 2 introduces assembly language symbolic representation and describes symbolic values.
 Chapter 3 defines the source program and contains a list of machine instructions, mnemonics and detailed descriptions of assembler instructions.
-Common mode programming and common mode operations are explained in Chapter CAL/32 operating instructions are listed in Chapter 5.
+Common mode programming and common mode operations are explained in Chapter 4.
+CAL/32 operating instructions are listed in Chapter 5.